 - Well, the volunteers have their own justifications: Jason wants to kill one of the other cons, Daisy; Adharia is looking to prove herself as a warrior; Xanatos was a Star Org Mole; and Jigsaw thought she'd killed her sire and wanted to help Daisy earn her freedom.

-- In Teh Gladiators, the eponymous heroes agree to fight in the World of Warcraft Arena as an alternative to imprisonment, execution, or worse.
+- In Teh Gladiators, the eponymous heroes agree to fight in the WoW Arena as an alternative to imprisonment, execution, or worse.
 Of course, the game is rigged (in their favor), but they don't know it.

 - The gladiator games in Ancient Rome.
-Unlike in fiction, the Gladiators were POWs, slaves, or criminals.
-Very few were actual willing contestants or Romans, though the Gladiators were probably really good at fighting if they lived long enough, given that they were training all year even when not actually fighting.
-Fiction got that part right.
+The gladiators were mostly slaves or enslaved prisoners of war who have been put through rigorous training.
+Very few were actual willing contestants or Romans, though the gladiators were really good at fighting if they lived long enough, given that they were training all year even when not actually fighting.

 - The infamous Califonia State Prison - Corcoran was featured on 60 Minutes and in the L.A.
 Times for this.
 A California prison experiment in the 1990's involved putting opposing gang leaders in the same cells, in the hopes that they could learn to co-exist.
 When this (predictably) resulted in a lot of fighting, most prisons stopped the practice.
 Corcoran's guards allegedly started betting and shooting those who ran or lost.